 The signs not telling you to do something are often not only for your physical safety but for the safety of the other people or animals also.
 And where the signs prevent trespass on personal or religious sites, obeying them respects the locals and their customs, traditions and even their private property.

 If Riding a Bike or Scooter – Wear a Helmet

-Not only is it the law that both a driver and a passenger must wear a helmet in most countries when riding a bike or a scooter, even where it is not, wearing one is just common sense; not to mention paramount for your personal safety.
+Not only is it a road safety law that both a driver and a passenger must wear a helmet in most countries when riding a bike or a scooter, even where it is not, wearing one is just common sense; not to mention paramount for your personal safety.